wuyucheng2002/wuyucheng2002.github.io/_pages/about.md

 What's New
 ======
-* May 14, 2024.
+* 2024.05.
 One paper applying graph compression to enhance sequence learning is accepted by IEEE ICWS 2024.
-* February 1, 2024.
+* 2024.02.
 One paper about graph contrastive learning is accepted by WWW 2024 Research Track.

 <br/>